-The Bachelor of Fine Arts degree program is designed to provide students with an intensely comprehensive course of study consisting of a minimum of 72 credits in visual arts courses.
-The B.F.A. degree can lead directly to graduate study (M.F.A.) or to professional careers in the Graphic Design field.
-To be eligible for the B.F.A. degree, students must first be accepted into the B.A. program in Art.
+The Bachelor of Fine Arts (B.F.A.) degree program is designed to provide students with a comprehensive course of study consisting of a minimum of 72 credits in visual arts courses.
+The B.F.A. degree can lead directly to a Master of Fine Arts (M.F.A.) or to professional careers in the Graphic Design field.
+To be eligible for the B.F.A. degree, students must first be accepted into the Bachelor of Art (B.A.) program in Art.

 The B.F.A. degree is organized into the following three options:

 - Studio Art